-The individual interviews were conducted using a semi structured interview guide aimed to answer research question a).
-The interviews were focused on mapping current work task, needs and practices as well as needs and expectations related to investigation methods, investigatory principles, theoretical knowledge, investigation methods, user involvement, interdisciplinary teamwork, simulation experience, and competence related to setting criteria for investigation initiation.
+The individual interviews were conducted using a semistructured interview guide aimed to answer research question (1).
+The interviews were focused on mapping current work task, needs and practices as well as needs and expectations related to investigation methods, investigatory principles, theoretical knowledge, investigation methods, user involvement, interdisciplinary teamwork, simulation experience and competence related to setting criteria for investigation initiation.